Classical piano vs Pop piano: What are the benefits?

 What can you learn from popular piano music

-Playing popular music is a great way to develop your ear, pulse (playing in time and feeling the beat) and fluency.
+Playing popular music is a great way to develop your ear, pulse (playing in time and feeling the beat) which you can also practice with a metronome and fluency.
 This is because most of the songs you play will be familiar to you.
 For this reason, popular songs can be learnt more quickly and provide a great sense of satisfaction.
 The other bonus to pop music is that your audience will be familiar with it.
 So, they will have an immediate connection and appreciation when hearing you play.

 “Perfect” by Ed Sheeran is a great example.
 This piece is much more involved than the classical examples above.
 However, because it is so familiar, achieving fluency will be comparatively simple.
 Have a go and experience how your ear guides you while you learn a new time signature.